JeremyEudy/Dungeon-Master-Bot/README.md

 # Dungeon-Master-Bot
-A discord bot used for making dicerolls, strawpolls, doing math, and other easily automated tasks.
+A discord bot used for server administration, making dicerolls, strawpolls, doing math, and other easily automated tasks.

 ## Getting Started
 Easy clone: